Open the airways.

 Asthma can manifest in children and teenagers at school and can be life-threatening.
 Students may experience an asthma exacerbation while exercising during gym class, or it may be triggered by dust or mold in a classroom.
 In the event of an asthma flare, quick administration of rescue medication, such as albuterol, can help relax and open the airways, relieving symptoms in many cases, and some medications may be taken before exercising to prevent asthma from flaring.
 Given the potential severity of asthma exacerbations, some schools choose to stock albuterol.

 Schools can help keep children with asthma safe at school by having strategies in place to prevent asthma exacerbations.
 Schools need also to be ready to respond to a student experiencing an asthma exacerbation.
 Part of a school’s medical emergency response planning needs to include education on this medical emergency.
 Here are key points on how a school can recognize and respond to an asthma exacerbation.

-In case of an asthma emergency, follow this protocol:
+When you see an asthma emergency, follow this protocol: